ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 9, 2022 (Day 36): BTC: Faster Block Time

+With the faster block times, it’s more likely that any given block be orphaned because more people find solutions at the same time.
+As a miner, you’re much better off withholding blocks, and building your own chain, and publishing later.

 #### Fab 8, 2022 (Day 36): Mainnet ETH

 Mainnet is the primary public Ethereum production blockchain, where actual-value transactions occur on the distributed ledger.